mwunsch/jquery-renewal/README.md

 ## TODO

-* Make a page w/ examples
+* Make better examples
 * Add an option to make carousels circular (infinitly repeating)
 * Add an option to make a vertical carousel
-* Add hooks for callbacks
+* More events?